mggg/mggg.github.io/_about/jobs.md

 - software development of our open-source packages in Python and various other languages; and
 - collaborating with community partners and civil rights organizations.

-Here are our open job opportunities as of December 4, 2025.
-We will add links to HR pages as they become available.
+Here are our open job opportunities as of January 7, 2026.

 ## Software Developers